25 Highest-Paying Trade Jobs (Official U.S. Labor Data)

 Table of Contents

-Looking for a career that pays well, without needing a four-year degree?
-Trade jobs offer a faster, more affordable path to high earnings, hands-on work, and job security.
-In this guide, we’ve ranked the 25 highest-paying trade jobs based on the latest data from the U.S. Bureau of Labor Statistics (BLS), released in May 2024 (latest).
+Looking for a career that pays well without needing a four-year degree?
+Trade jobs offer an alternative path to high earnings, hands-on work, and job security, often faster and more affordable than a bachelor’s degree, though the highest-paying roles on this list typically require years of training, licensing, and on-the-job experience before workers reach top pay.
+In this guide, we’ve ranked the 25 highest-paying trade jobs based on the latest data from the U.S. Bureau of Labor Statistics (BLS), released May 15, 2026 (May 2025 reference period).

-These careers span construction, energy, aviation, and healthcare technology.
-Most require only a high school diploma and specialized training, like an apprenticeship or certification.
+These careers span construction, energy, aviation, transportation, and mining.
+Most require only a high school diploma to start, plus specialized training: an apprenticeship, license, certification, or in some cases an associate degree.

 Related: 30 Highest-Paying Careers in California